nehaljwani/team.exiv2.org/book/IMaEA.md

 .../book/build $
 ```

+We could of course add other classes to this program.
+We could have _**class Building**_ and add buildings to the college.
+This visitor could visit all the buildings.
+We could have rooms in every building.
+I am sure you get the idea.

+It a JPEG, we have a linked list of segments.
+So we Visitor has a visitSegment() method.
+And we have an embedded Exif Tiff, so we have visitExif(), visitIFD(), visitTag(), visitXML().
+The visitor knows nothing about how to navigate the file.

+In tvisitor.cpp, we only have a single Visitor called ReportVisitor.
+When you create him, you specify options which are Basic, Recursive, XML.
+The ReportVisitor effectively performs the same options as _** $ exiv2 -pS **_, or _** $ exiv2 -pR **_, or _** $ exiv2 -pX **_.
+We could easily create a new class Exiv2Visitor which would create Exiv2::ExifData.
+It's also possible to create a class Exiv2Writer which would output a new file with modified metadata.

 Exiv2 has an abstract TiffVisitor class, and the following concrete visitors:

 | _Class_ | _Derived from_ | Purpose |